Papal Flabella Donated by the Drexel Family

 Up until Vatican Council II these blessed traditions of the Court had undisputed superiority.
 It brings to mind a verse from Schiller: "Joy reigned in the halls of Troy before the tall rock fell."
 When the ax fell in the 1960s it became no longer popular to dress or act like your uncle or grandfather.
 Even though it may have seemed like the right thing to do at the time, in retrospect, there was no good reason to abolish these traditions.
 The defacement of the Court was the result of giving voice to the spirit of the age that had no common cause with courtesy or tradition.

-The flabellum were last seen in 1964.
+The flabella were last seen in 1964.
 That was a time of radical repulsion and repudiation fomented by the modern and revolutionary world, with its preference for secularism.
-Above all it was imposted on Catholic identity first by the cinema and then by the media and finally by the Church officials who imposted the "spirit" of the Council.
-Liberalism fought hard to abolish the monarchy and the papacy and the Papal Court and to substitute them with another order of things, a "New Order" that erased courtesy from the cultural milieu.
+Above all it was imposed on Catholic identity by the cinema and the media and finally by the Church officials who imposed the "spirit" of the Council.
+Liberalism fought hard to abolish the monarchy and the papacy and the Papal Court and to substitute them with another order of things, a "New Order" that erased courtesy from language and the cultural milieu.

 May Lucy Drexel pray for us and the Church and we also invoke the intercession of Mother Drexel, a great American woman who valued helping the poor while also fostering the virtue of courtesy and greatness.
 Let us pray these traditions will find their way home for a full return to the Court.
 And let us pray against the grim excesses of secularism that still further threaten the doctrine of the Church and the papacy.